re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

 type Result = TypeOfExpression<`string|number[]?`>
 ```

+Note: If `undefined` is not included in `Result`, you need to set "strict" or "strictNullChecks" to true in your [tsconfig](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).

 It's important to consider the order in which these extends checks are performed.
 For example, if we had checked whether our expression matches `${infer Item}[]` before `${Left}|${Right}`, the result would have been `(string | number)[] | undefined`, which would be inconsistent with TypeScript in which unions have precedence over lists.

-At this point, we also might want to think more about what happens when the definition is invalid- it's easy to make a mistake when you're typing an expression in a string.
+At this point, we also might want to think more about what happens when the definition is invalid; it's easy to make a mistake when you're typing an expression in a string.
 Luckily, we can tweak the model we've created in `TypeOfExpression` for a new generic that will give us helpful type hints if anything goes awry:

 <!-- prettier-ignore -->
 ```ts